 This famous valley in North Sikkim lies 140km north of Gangtok.
-Lachung provides the base for exploration of Yumthang, the valley of flowers.
-Situated at an altitude of 11800 ft ( 3564m) with a close proximity of Tibet, Yumthang is a unique place where the tree line ends.
+Lachung provides the base for the exploration of Yumthang, the valley of flowers.
+Situated at an altitude of 11800 ft ( 3564m) in close proximity to Tibet, Yumthang is a unique place where the tree line ends.

 Rhododendron and primula bloom covering the whole area in a surreal shade.
-It also offers the view of a stunning array of peaks with Pauhunri and Shundu Tsenpa.
-A number of hot springs are scattered in the valley providing an unexpected opportunity to feel the warmth of the water even in freezing temperature.
+It also offers a view of a stunning array of peaks with Pauhunri and Shundu Tsenpa.
+A number of hot springs are scattered in the valley providing an unexpected opportunity to feel the warmth of the water even in freezing temperatures.
 Rich in sulphur these springs are believed to have miraculous healing power.

-There is no accommodation available at the valley.
+There is no accommodation available in the valley.
 Visitors stay at Lachung from where the valley is about an hour’s drive.
 Over the last few years, several hotels and resorts have come up in Lachung.
-Facilities are clean and descent, but cannot be compared to other more upmarket destinations.
+Facilities are clean and decent, but cannot be compared to other more upmarket destinations.
 This is primarily due to the inaccessibility of the destination.
 Your accommodation and food will be arranged as part of a package tour to Yumthang.
-There is government restriction on movement of tourists in North Sikkim as the area boarders Chinese Tibet.
+There is a government restriction on the movement of tourists in North Sikkim as the area borders Chinese Tibet.
 Hence you cannot book a hotel and make travel plans on your own.
 A hotel is booked only as part of a package tour.

-The picturesque road from Lachung and Yumthang is lined with rhododendrons on both sides that bloom during the months of April and May giving the valley its name of the valley of flowers.
+The picturesque road between Lachung and Yumthang is lined with rhododendrons on both sides that bloom during the months of April and May giving the valley its name of the valley of flowers.

-naturebeyond arranges travel packages for visit to the region.
-These packages typically includes all transport, accommodation, sight seeing and food.
+HUMRO TOURS arranges travel packages for visits to the region.
+These packages typically include all transport, accommodation, sightseeing and food.
 The package tours are for one or two nights from Gangtok to Gangtok basis.

-Each vehicle carries maximum 7 - 8 tourists.
-All our tours are exclusive so that you dont have to share the vehicle with others.
+Each vehicle carries a maximum of 7 - 8 tourists.
+All our tours are exclusive so you don't have to share the vehicle with others.